-With schools back in session in BC later this week, it may be helpful to review laws concerning passing school buses.
+With schools back in session in BC tomorrow, it may be helpful to review laws concerning passing school buses.

 Many motorists are unaware of the penalties for passing a stopped school bus, despite the efforts to raise awareness, some drivers still fail to stop — in both directions.